signal18/replication-manager/README.md

 Replication-Manager can operate with MaxScale in 3 modes,

 ### Mode 1
-passive mode MaxScale auto-discovers the new topology after failover or switchover.
-Replication Manager will set the new master in MaxScale to reduce the time where it might block clients.
-This setup best works in 3 nodes in Master-Slaves cluster, one slave should always be available for re-discovering new topologies.
+Advised mode, MaxScale auto-discovers the new topology after failover or switchover.
+Replication Manager can reduce MaxScale monitor detection time of the master failure to reduce the time where it might block clients.
+This setup best works in 3 nodes in Master-Slaves cluster, because one slave is always available for re-discovering new topologies.

 Example settings: